FAQ

 • The La Puerta plan calls for 6 ADUs to be incorporated within the single-family homes.

-Will the project undergo environmental review to study things like traffic and water?
+Will the project undergo environmental review to study things like traffic?

-• Yes.
-The city of Claremont is conducting a comprehensive environmental study of the project.
+• The City of Claremont conducted a comprehensive environmental study of the project.

 Is this project low density?